 An air quality impact assessment was conducted in accordance with the guidance in the USAF Air Quality EIAP Guide and 32 CFR Part 989.
 A Net Change Emissions Assessment was performed, which compared all net (increases and decreases caused by the federal action) direct and indirect emissions against general conformity de minimis values as thresholds for nonattainment/maintenance areas and as indicators of air quality impact significance for attainment areas.
 While the proposed action alternatives will not be occurring within a nonattainment or maintenance area, the General Conformity Rule de minimis (i.e., too trivial or minor to merit consideration) values were used as conservative indicators of potential significant impacts to air quality.
-If these values represent de minimis emissions levels for nonattainment or maintenance area; therefore, any net emissions below these significance indicators are considered too insignificant to pose a potential impact on air quality.
+If these values represent de minimis emissions levels for nonattainment or maintenance areas; logically they would also represent emissions levels too trivial or minor to merit consideration in an attainment area; therefore, any net emissions below these significance indicators are considered too insignificant to pose a potential impact on air quality.

 The USAF's Air Conformity Applicability Model (ACAM) (version 5.0.12a) was used to provide emissions estimates for construction activities, including grading, trenching, asphalt paving, building construction, worker trips, employee commute, architectural coatings, and other mobile sources associated with the Proposed Action; no generators or comfort heat activities are anticipated.
 Total combined direct and indirect emissions associated with the Proposed Action were estimated through ACAM on a calendar-year basis for worst-case and steady-state emissions.
 Operating emissions from the storage and dispensing of fuel for the underground, gasoline storage tanks were estimated manually using approved emission factors.
-Details and assumptions for emission estimates manually an using ACAM are discussed in Appendix C.
+Details and assumptions for emission estimates manually an using ACAM are discussed in Appendix D.